pochuu/ProdConsBufferProblem/README.md

 Exchanges data between Producer and Consumer with the help of buffer size of 10

-compile: javac Task1.java
+Ucompile: javac Task1.java
-usage: java Task1
+*usage: java Task1